 Healthcare professionals possess sophisticated technical knowledge but need speakers who can bridge the gap between algorithmic complexity and clinical utility.
 The best healthcare AI speakers explain concepts like transformer architectures or federated learning in ways that highlight clinical implications rather than mathematical elegance.

 Technical depth also means understanding healthcare AI's regulatory landscape.
 Speakers should grasp the difference between FDA Class II and Class III medical devices, understand the implications of the EU's Medical Device Regulation, and explain how these frameworks shape AI development and deployment strategies.
+The FDA has been actively developing its approach to AI-based medical devices, and speakers who haven't kept up with this evolving landscape will quickly lose credibility with informed audiences.

 Evaluate Their Real-World Implementation Stories